David A. Kenny

 Schlegel and colleagues find a 60 percent effect.
 This is not large but it is much larger than the degree of individual differences in detecting personality and as we shall see in the next section in lie detection.
 Schlegel and colleagues did not look at target effects, which are generally called sender effects in this literature.
 However, several studies do find larger sender effects.

 Interesting, the correlation between perceiver accuracy and target accuracy in judging emotions is all over the place, varying from almost a perfect negative correlation in some studies (good receivers are poor senders) to a nearly perfect correlation in other studies (good receivers are also good senders). +1 in others.
-Hillary Anger Elfenbein and Noah Eisenkraft found 40 studies and the average relationship between sending and receiving was slightly positive: good receivers are slightly more likely to be good senders.
+Hilliary Anger Elfenbein and Noah Eisenkraft found 40 studies and the average relationship between sending and receiving was slightly positive: good receivers are slightly more likely to be good senders.
 However, when they divided studies, they a positive correlation for nonverbal behaviors elicited as intentional communication displays but zero for spontaneous, naturalistic display.

 A meta-analysis of lie detection was conducted by Charles Bond Jr. and Bella DePaulo in 2008 and provided a wealth of information that will be reviewed.
 I consider myself very fortunate to have collaborated on other projects with both of these scholars and they are master scholars.
 A meta‑analysis is quantitative summary of multiple studies.
 The Bond and DePaulo meta-analysis involves 247 studies involving 19,801 perceivers and 2,945 targets.